 Can You Sue a Hospital for Wrongful Death?

+In Kentucky, you can sue the hospital for wrongful death in some situations where the hospital was at fault, but the advisability of such an action depends on the circumstances involved.
 Hospitals have a duty of care to their patients, the same as the doctors and other healthcare employees with patient responsibilities.
-The hospital organization can be sued for wrongful death when they fail to provide services or goods that are required to keep patients alive and out of danger.
-Here are some of the conditions that a hospital can be sued for regarding a wrongful death:
+The hospital organization can be sued for wrongful death when they are negligent and fail to provide services or goods that are required to keep patients alive and out of danger.

 • Inadequate facility maintenance and sanitation